JuliaMath/LambertW.jl/README.md

 ### Symbolic things

-It's fun to see exact expressions:
+This part is not serious.
+But, it's fun to see exact expressions:

 ```julia
 julia> lambertw(:(-1/e))